 To send a condolence to Betsy’s family please go to: MorrisFH.com .

-To send flowers to Elizabeth (Betsy) A. Wagner's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elizabeth (Betsy) A. Wagner, please visit our floral store.